404Wolf/stainless-technical-breifing-natug/document.typ

 interactivity.

-NATuG is able to compute the positions of all of the `Point`s (e.g. DNA nucleosides) by first computing their angles as they spin about their helices, and then converting those angles to $x$ coordinates, while the $z$ coordinates grow steadily.
+NATuG is able to compute the positions of all of the `Point`s (e.g. DNA nucleosides) by first computing their angles as they wind about their helices, and then converting those angles to $x$ coordinates, while the $z$ coordinates grow steadily.